vidhi-mody/Persona-A-MEAN-Stack-Application/README.md

 npm install
 ```

-3. Create a .env file in `backend` with valid credentials as follows
+3. Create a .env file in `backend` folder with valid credentials as follows

 ```
 GOOGLE_CLIENT_ID=<your_google_client_id>